Can An Image Classifier Suffice For Action Recognition?: Introduction

-In this work we study video action recognition from a new perspective by casting the problem as an image recognition task.
-We aim to break the barrier between action recognition and image recognition and to show that the former can be directly addressed by the latter without temporal modeling.
-Our key idea is extremely straightforward.
-We first compose a sequence of input video frames into a super image (Fig.~\ref{fig:overview}), which converts 3D spatio-temporal patterns in video into 2D spatial patterns.
-We then train an image classifier to fulfill the task of action recognition, in exactly the same way as classifying an image.
+In this work, we explore a different perspective for action recognition by casting the problem as an image recognition task.
+We ask if it is possible to model temporal information with ViT directly without using dedicated temporal modules.
+In other words, can an image classifier alone suffice for action recognition?
+To this end, we first propose a simple idea to turn a 3D video into a 2D image.
+Given a sequence of input video frames, we rearrange them into a super image according to a pre-defined spatial layout, as illustrated in Fig.~\ref{fig:overview}.
+The super image encodes 3D spatio-temporal patterns in a video into 2D spatial image patterns.
+We then train an image classifier to fulfill the task of action recognition, in exactly the same way as image classification.
+Without surprise, based on the concept of super images, any image classifier can be re-purposed for action recognition.
 For convenience, we dub our approach \textit{SIFAR}, short for \textbf{S}uper \textbf{I}mage \textbf{f}or \textbf{A}ction \textbf{R}ecognition.